motherofmuses/motherofmuses.github.io/txt/quotes.md

 “The only person who is educated is the one who has learned how to learn and change.”
 — Carl Rogers

+“If you think education is expensive, try estimating the cost of ignorance.”
+— Howard Gardner

+“I never learned from a man who agreed with me.”
+— Robert A. Heinlein

+“A man who asks is a fool for five minutes.
+A man who never asks is a fool for life.”
+— Chinese Proverb

+“He who learns but does not think, is lost!
+He who thinks but does not learn is in great danger.”
+— Confucius

+“The most useful piece of learning for the uses of life is to unlearn what is untrue.”
+— Antisthenes

+“Education is our passport to the future, for tomorrow belongs to the people who prepare for it today.”
+— Malcolm X

+“Education is the ability to listen to almost anything without losing your temper or your self-confidence.”
+— Robert Frost

+"Any fool can know.
+The point is to understand."
+— Albert Einstein

+"Education is the kindling of a flame, not the filling of a vessel."
+— Socrates

+"It is not that I’m so smart.
+But I stay with the questions much longer."
+— Albert Einstein

+"By three methods we may learn wisdom: First, by reflection, which is noblest; Second, by imitation, which is easiest; and third by experience, which is the bitterest."
+— Confucius

+"I know that I know nothing."
+— Socrates

+"That which we persist in doing becomes easier for us to do; not that the nature of the thing itself is changed, but that our power to do is increased."
+— Ralph Waldo Emerson

+"The tendency to forget the office of distinctions and classifications, and to take them as marking things in themselves, is the current fallacy of scientific specialism."
+— John Dewey

+"All learning has an emotional base."
+— Plato

+"Wisdom is learning what to overlook."
+— William James

+"Knowing is not enough; We must apply.
+Willing is not enough; We must do."
+— Bruce Lee

+"Never let formal education get in the way of your learning."
+— Mark Twain

+"Even the genius asks questions."
+— Tupac Shakur
+—
+—
+—
+—